rhysd/actionlint/README.md

 ## Documents

-- [Checks](docs/checks.md): Full list of all checks done by actionlint with example inputs, outputs, and playground links.
+- [Checks][checks]: Full list of all checks done by actionlint with example inputs, outputs, and playground links.
 - [Installation](docs/install.md): Installation instructions.
 Prebuilt binaries, a Docker image, building from source, a download script (for CI), supports by several package managers are available.
 - [Usage](docs/usage.md): How to use `actionlint` command locally or on GitHub Actions, the online playground, an official Docker